 Slow driving presents such a hazard that, in some states, a motorist moving well below the speed limit can be pulled over for a traffic violation.
 Police officials note that while it's uncommon, you really can get a ticket if excessively slow driving blocks traffic or creates a road hazard.
 The most essential tool drivers have for preventing accidents on the road is common sense.
 Driving too quickly or slowly is never a good idea and should be avoided whenever possible.

 While laws vary between states, many have statutes that prohibit driving too slowly.
 While a law might not use the exact phrasing “driving too slowly,” they typically describe this habit as failing to move with the flow of traffic.
 Usually, law enforcement will allow cars to drive slowly in the far-right lane and will only cite individuals driving too slow in the fast lane.
 However, if a car is driving so slowly that regular traffic is approaching them at dangerous rate, a person in the slow lane could receive a citation.

 Common Types of Dangerous Slow Drivers

 Distracted drivers are perhaps most known for colliding with other vehicles or having accidents involving pedestrians.
 However, these drivers might also fail to notice the speed of their vehicle, placing others at risk as a result.

-Driving can be intimidating for those who are still adjusting to the roads.
-When a new driver first merges with a highway or freeway, they might drive slower than other cars with the assumptions that they are being safe.
-Being alert and patient is the best way to deal with new drivers who are moving slowly on the road.
+Driving can be intimidating for drivers who are still new to the road.
+When a new driver first merges with a highway or freeway, they might drive slower than other cars, assuming that they are being safe.
+Being alert and patient is the best way to deal with new drivers who are driving too slowly.